 - Develop improvement plans based on the customer feedback.
-To achieve and measure your improvement plans, create them as SMART goals and assign them to specific employees for accountability.
+To achieve and measure your improvement plans, create them as SMART goals (specific, measurable, achievable, realistic and time-based) and assign them to specific employees for accountability.

 - Resurvey your customer groups after a period of time, say 12 months, to see if and how the scores have improved.
 It is important to also consider changes in customer needs over that period of time.

 - Monitor your critical success factors regularly to not only monitor progress toward goals but also correct any changes to organisation priorities and objectives.